 The Maxwell-Boltzmann distribution is a probability density function of the possible velocities of particles of gas at a constant temperature in a container.
-The function yields the fraction of particles expected to be within a range of velocities.
+It is defined by the Maxwell-Boltzmann equation, defining a function yielding the fraction of particles expected to be within a range of velocities.
 It is a mathematical function modeling a "classical" (non-quantum-mechanical) system, based on idealized characteristics, e.g., an ideal gas, with no influence from various physical factors, e.g., gravity.
 Actual physical systems vary in how closely they match the ideal, so it can be a good approximation, a coarse one, or a poor one.

 f(u,v,w)du dv dw = (m/2πkT)3/2exp(-Eke/kT)

 Eke = m(u²+v²+w²)/2

 The Maxwell-Boltzmann distribution with its exponential component and 3/2 exponent seems inevitable since a gas in 3D space would seem to need a distribution that does not depend upon choice of axis directions.
 The Rayleigh distribution is a similar distribution for two dimensions:

 (The Maxwell-Boltzmann distribution is equivalent, but besides being 3D, is written in terms of the physics it is modeling, i.e., based on particle mass, temperature, and the Boltzmann constant.)
 A distribution describing just two of the three components of the gas particle movements will be a Rayleigh distribution.
 The Rayleigh distribution has other uses, and can be used in modeling disks (e.g., circumstellar disks), as well as modeling the overall patterns of orbits of numerous bodies in a plane, such as asteroid belts.